For I was hungry and you gave Me something to eat;

 We are now on the other side of our third successful One Winter Night.
 THANK YOU to everyone who made this event possible--the volunteers, the business sponsor, the donors, and the box dwellers.
 This event continues to serve as the main funding source for our entire organization.
 Your support is invaluable to the residents we serve.

-Find out how you can contribute to the work of C-U at Home!
+You can contribute to the work of C-U at Home!

 On June 13, 2013, we FINALLY received the letter we've been waiting 11 months for.
 It was our determination letter from the IRS indicating that C-U at Home is now officially a tax-exempt non-profit!
 Three very important things this will allow us now to do are: receive the donation of real property, hire employees, and offer tax receipts for all donated items including furniture and household goods.
 We recently hired a professional case manager for our residents.
 This case manager develops individual care plans and meets with each resident on a weekly basis, tracking progress and encouraging positive momentum.